jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/items.rst

 Items  (Front Mission 1)
 ===============================

 You can equip items to either heal in battle or have various buffs/debuffs.
-Backpacks can increase item storage and range in additional to power output.
+Backpacks can increase item storage and range in addition to power output.
 Items can be resupplied when standing next to a supply truck or a wanzer with Riff.

 * Repair S/M/L/SP: repair selected part for 50/100/200/400 HP
 * Flash Grenade: enemy unit unable to act, dodge or guard.
 50% chance to recover per turn.